Dental Implants in OKC

 Traditional dental bridges require the natural teeth at each end to be shaved down and prepared for crowns.
 They are prone to failure either because the supporting teeth can no longer support the bridge or the cement holding the bridge leaks.
 Either situation can cause decay and further tooth loss.

 When a dental bridge is supported by dental implants, the surrounding teeth are left undisturbed.
 There is no enhanced risk for additional tooth loss caused by the strain of conventional dental bridges.

 If you are missing all of your teeth on the upper or lower arch, just two dental implants can stabilize a removable denture, or a handful of implants can support a full bridge of fixed replacement teeth that never leave your mouth.
 In fact, a special procedure has been created to address this issue.
 The procedure is known as the Full-arch restoration treatment.

 At one time, dental implant placement was tricky and imprecise.
 Today, state-of-the-art guided surgical techniques allow us to use keyhole surgery to precisely place and position your dental implants.
 This means that minimal soft tissue manipulation is required, and both pain and healing times are significantly reduced.

 The conventional dental implant process can take from three to six months.
 We will coordinate with your dentist to create a temporary prosthesis such as a partial denture for you to wear from the time we place your implants until they are fully integrated with the jawbone and ready to receive your permanent restoration.

-Immediate-load implants, such as the All-on-4, bypass this process.
+Immediate-load implants, such as the Full-arch restorations, bypass this process.
 They are designed to take the forces of biting and chewing right away, so you can receive your final restoration on the same day that your implants are placed.